Best flat pedals for road bikes 2026: 12 options if you don't want to go clipless

 While clipping in has advantages, flat pedals allow you to put your foot down more easily, adjust your foot placement, and wear all kinds of different (not cycling-specific) footwear.
 They're also much more handy if you regularly get off and walk, as standard shoes are just better designed for walking than cycling shoes are.

-How do we test flat road bike pedals?
+How we tested flat road bike pedals?

 Will Jones